formio/help.form.io/_paragraphs/userguide/layout-components/container.md

 weight: 35
 ---

-A container is a set of the different type of fields.
-Container are used to wrap groups of fields with a title.
-This form component is saved to the api.
+A container is a wrapper around a set of fields similar to a fieldset.
+The major way they are different is the way that the data is stored.
+For most layout components field values are stored directly in the ```data``` of the submission.

+For example, a fieldset with the following fields

-Normally fields submit like this: firstName = First Name field lastName = Last Name field
+firstName = First Name field
+lastName = Last Name field
 Would submit as